 01 of 05

 Tamarind Village is the best Chiang Mai hotel for those who want to enjoy the rustic beauty of the city without missing out on the pampering Thailand is known for.
 The compound is just a few minutes from the busy Tha Pae Gate area but is walled off from the rest of the city, so visitors feel like they are in an oasis of quiet and calm.
 Rooms are spacious and full of local design details, without forgoing all the modern amenities you’d expect in a luxury hotel.
 The on-site spa, restaurant, and swimming pool make this one of the only full-service resorts inside the moat and the most charming.

-This small upscale Chiang Mai guesthouse embodies everything that’s great about the capital of the north—comfort, style, friendliness, and a relaxed atmosphere.
+This small upscale Chiang Mai guesthouse embodies everything that’s great about the capital of the north—comfort, style, friendliness and a relaxed atmosphere.
 Rooms are simply designed but elegant and comfortable.
-The on-site restaurant and small spa get consistent high marks.
+The on-site restaurant and small spa get consistently high marks.
 There is friendly service, complimentary and organic breakfast and Wi-Fi top off the experience.